-According to one participant: 'Resolutions 37/24 and 37/25 seem to have succeeded in changing mindsets in both Geneva and New York.
-After years of arguing about the relationship between human rights and development, exemplified by disagreements over the 'right to development,' there is now a wide understanding that human rights and sustainable development are mutually reinforcing.'
-Another agreed, remarking that 'these and other resolutions, together with the new High Commissioner for Human Rights' [Michelle Bachelet's] 'positive narrative' on human rights, have had a marked impact in New York changing perceptions of the international human rights system amongst delegations, especially developing country delegations, from being a tool primarily used to attack countries to a system that is also there to help States make progress towards development, peace and security.'
+37/25 seem to have succeeded in changing mindsets in both Geneva and New York.
+After years of priorities, and has scaled-up OHCHR's engagement arguing about the relationship between human rights and development, exemplified by disagreements over the 'right to development,' there is now a wide understanding that human rights and sustainable It was also noted that the UN Secretary-General's 2019 development are mutually reinforcing.'
+Another special edition report on 'Progress towards the SDGs,' agreed, remarking that 'these and other resolutions, prepared for the 2019 HLPF, makes clear that: 'The together with the new High Commissioner for Human pledge to leave no one behind is among the defining Rights' [Michelle Bachelet's] 'positive narrative' on features of the 2030 Agenda and at the very core of human rights, have had a marked impact in New York global efforts to realise human rights for all.' changing perceptions of the international human rights system amongst delegations, especially developing country delegations, from being a tool primarily used A UN official explained that an understanding of to attack countries to a system that is also there to help the complementary and mutually-reinforcing nature States make progress towards development, peace of human rights and the 2030 Agenda is also and security.'

-A number of speakers recalled how the January 2019 inter-sessional meeting in Geneva nicely illustrated this change in mind-set among States and other stakeholders.
+A number of speakers recalled how the January Procedures now actively collate 'positive impact case 2019 inter-sessional meeting in Geneva nicely studies' showcasing the impact of their work on human illustrated this change in mind-set among States and rights and on sustainable development. other stakeholders.
 'The meeting was extremely well-attended - and at a high level.
-Moreover, the key message that human rights and the SDGs are inter-connected and mutually-reinforcing was heard from all States from all regions.'
-Another participant commended the 'very practical nature of the meeting,' where the focus was 'not on ideological debate, but on providing a space for States and other stakeholders to share good practices in driving 'joined-up' progress with the implementation of human rights obligations and SDG commitments.'
+Moreover, the key message that human rights and the SDGs are A representative from a UN agency explained to inter-connected and mutually-reinforcing was heard colleagues that a 'human rights-based approach to from all States from all regions.'
+Another participant development cooperation, focused on helping States commended the 'very practical nature of the meeting,' implement recommendations received under, say, the where the focus was 'not on ideological debate, but on UPR, can provide a useful entry point for having difficult providing a space for States and other stakeholders to conversations about the implementation of sensitive share good practices in driving 'joined-up' progress SDG targets.'
+'A given State,' she continued, 'might with the implementation of human rights obligations and SDG commitments.'